visualinventor/JMR-Pi-2/README.md

 This will:

-  * Install Git
   * Checkout this repository
   * Change to the checked-out code
   * Run the installation script
   * Create a dedicated JMRI user
-  * Start a remote desktop server
+  * Start a VNC/remote desktop server
   * Launch JMRI

 The password for the JMRI user (should you need to connect to the R-Pi and run commands on its behalf!) is "trains".